lambdamikel/Busch-2090/microtronic-2nd-generation/README.md

 Authors:

-- Frank deJaeger: PCB Design & Electronics
+- Frank de Jaeger: PCB Design & Electronics
 - Manfred Henf: 3D Design & Print
 - Michael Wessel: Arduino Firmware

-More details about this great project can be found on the [homepage of the Microtronic 2nd Generation project.](https://www.rigert.com/ee-forum/viewtopic.php?t=2497).
+More details about this great project can be found on the [homepage of the Microtronic 2nd Generation project.](https://www.rigert.com/ee-forum/viewtopic.php?t=2497)

 ### PCB Version